Premises Liability Claims Against the Government

 Finally, as with claims against the federal government, state immunity statutes have written notice requirements and notice of claim requirements, with which an injured party must comply prior to filing a lawsuit against a government entity.
 Each state's rules vary as to when these notices must be given and what they must contain, so it is important to speak with an attorney regarding the law in your state.

-Get Legal Consultation at No Cost to You
+Get Legal Evaluation at No Cost to You

 Premises liability actions against government entities involve very specific liability rules and procedural requirements.
 Thus, if you are injured on public property, it is important to speak with an experienced personal injury attorney as soon as possible.
 The process can be very overwhelming, much more so than a premises liability claim against a private entity.
 You should contact an attorney experienced in such matters for a free case analysis.